 Ten Year Infrastructure Renewal Program (CIP)

 Following an extensive evaluation of the District’s operations and infrastructure, in 2010 the District adopted a comprehensive financial and 4-year sewer service rate plan to provide revenue for needed collection system, pump station, pipeline and treatment plant renewal and upgrades.
-The work included a 10-year capital improvement plan (CIP) through 2020/21 which identified $53 million of needed sewer infrastructure improvements.
+The work included a 10-year capital improvement plan (CIP) through 2020/21 which identified $53 million of needed sewer infrastructure improvements that are nearly complete.

 Ongoing Capital Improvements

 The District continues to maintain an ongoing capital improvement program to further improve reliability and to address changing State and Federal water quality regulations.
-In addition, several projects target the reduction of ground water infiltration into the treatment system.
+In addition, several projects target the reduction of ground water infiltration into the treatment system, including a second phase of collection system rehabilitation, and ongoing inspections to private laterals.
 Groundwater adds to the volume of water that needs to be pumped to the treatment plant and treated, resulting in additional costs for both treatment and capital projects required to increase system capacity to protect public health and the Bay.